sthaid/proj_tit_for_tat/README.md

 To run the simulation:
 * ./ctlr \<player\> \<player\> \<player\> ...
-* Or, use the 'run' script to run ctlr for the players provided
+* Or, use the 'run_all' script to run ctlr for all of the players provided

 The ctlr program selects 2 players (opponents) to compete over 100 days period.
 Each day the 2 players are faced with prisoner's dilemma, to Attack or Defend.
 The player's